-The two brothers Van der Laan, of strict religion, have been running Holland's most successful software company for 10 years when suddenly their financial manager leaves the firm.
+The two brothers Van der Laan, of strict religion, have been running the Netherlands' most successful software company for 10 years when suddenly their financial manager leaves the firm.
 The lives of the brothers and their families get turned upside down when they hire a young hot shot financial specialist, in order to pursue their goal to bring the company to the NASDAQ.Written by

 12 of 14 people found this review helpful.